BunyaPineTree/LethalCompany_ModelReplacementAPI/README.md

 -
 * Some unknown error with mapping the bones between a dead player ragdoll and the ragdoll replacement is causing the bones to rotate faster than the body is moved, thus ragdoll is currently disabled

 * Blood decals are not currently visible on the ragdoll replacement.

+* An unknown mod conflict prevents model replacements from loading immediately on entering a lobby.

 Unknown issues
 -